UWPCE-PythonCert/IntroPython-2017/_sources/supplemental/installing/python_for_linux.rst.txt

 .. warning::

 	CentOS is probably the most popular distro of these related flavors.
 However, getting Python3 on it can be a pain.
-You have been warned
+You have been warned!

 Python